 4. Wear loose, light-colored cotton or linen clothing to give your skin air to breathe.

 5. Placing a container of ice in front of a window or fan can act like a mini-A/C and offers surprisingly satisfying relief.

 6. Take on the town!
 Get out and peruse your town’s shops, restaurants, or libraries that have air conditioning.
 Hot afternoons are the perfect time to run errands and go to the supermarket.

-Here is a recipe that uses two of the cooling foods we’ve listed above that avoids heating up any appliances and will keep your family refreshed:
+Here’s a recipe that uses some the cooling foods we’ve listed above that avoids heating up any appliances and will keep your family refreshed:

 How do you keep cool in the summer?
 Let us know in the comments!